danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

 }
 ```

 This refactoring solved the separation of concerns problem.
 Views were now self-contained, the router focused purely on navigation logic.
-Although this ws starting to feel like framework building...

 Then I uncovered another critical issue.